joshddunn/dota-2-hero-colors/README.md

 The .png files (in the full folder) are put onto a canvas so I can grab the image data.

 I then loop through all pixels on that canvas and find the average the RGB color.

-The results are in the dota2herocolors.json file and displayed at https://joshddunn.com/herocolors